Full analysis of CP violation induced by the decay angular correlations in four-body cascade decays of heavy hadrons

-There remain 6 angular correlations, $\Psi^{02}_0$, $\Psi^{12}_0$, $\Psi^{20}_0$, $\Psi^{21}_0$, $\Psi^{22}_0$, and $\Psi^{22}_2$, corresponding to 7 CPV observables, which can not be extracted based on the data in Ref. \cite{LHCb:2022orj}.
-We suggest our LHCb colleagues to make further investigation of all the CPV observables via the full analysis of the decay angular correlations.
+As can be deduced from TABLEs \ref{Tab:B0Data} and \ref{Tab:B0barData} in Appendix, the extracted total event yields for $B^0$ and $\overline{B^0}$ are $N_{B^0}^{\text{Scheme A}}=2972$, $N_{\overline{B^0}}^{\text{Scheme A}}=2646$, and $N_{B^0}^{\text{Scheme B}}=2985$, $N_{\overline{B^0}}^{\text{Scheme B}}=2719$, for Schemes A and B, respectively.
+Consequently, the statistical errors of these CPA observables in the first and the second rows of TABLE \ref{Tab:ACPX}, which correspond to the total event yields of Schemes A and B respectively, can be calculated to be 2.07 and 2.05, respectively, according to $\sigma_{\text{stat.}}=k/\sqrt{N_{B^0}+N_{\overline{B^0}}}$, where $k$ is the scale factor introduced in Appendix.
+As mentioned in the analysis of LHCb in Ref. \cite{LHCb:2022orj}, the systematic errors, which come from the detector resolution, fitting procedure, alternative fit, and mass resolution, are estimated to be about 9\% of the statistical ones.

+The large significance of non-zeroness of the angular correlated CPAs benefit from the substantially small statistical errors, as can been clearly seen from TABLE \ref{Tab:ACPX}.
+This is a very important feature of the angular correlation analysis, comparing with the regional CPA analysis, which is widely adopted in experimental studies in multi-body decays of heavy hadrons.

+Usually, one needs first to find out the possible resonances, in order to list all the possible decay angular correlations.